s-ilent/PSVR2Toolkit/README.md

 For developers, we also have our own API library, which allows you to take full advantage of these features.

 \* Eye tracking calibration is closed source and is not available to the public in source form, other than official PlayStation VR2 Toolkit releases.

-\* 10-bit color depth is broken on AMD GPUs newer than RDNA2/RX6000-series, due to an issue with AMD's LiquidVR, which is out of our control.

 ## Installation Guide
 1.)
 Open Steam, go to the PS VR2 app, click on the cog wheel, and go to "Manage -> Browse local files".
 (If you are using a copy of the PS VR2 app not installed by Steam, go to that instead.)